scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/app/overview.rst

 The System as a Control Loop
 ****************************
+..
+Control loop diagram
+..
+Goals of subsystems and ensuring safety

 For purposes of explanation, system components are broken out in terms of a classic, closed control loop.
 This is in anticipation of supporting |STPA| hazards analysis of such systems of interoperable components.